 Casual groups of friends formed and chatted for a bit.
 The marching band relaxed, the sound system played nice quiet music, including a song by the “Brazilian Elvis.”
 Soon the band reconfigured, started a new tune, and left the square by the same road from where they entered.
 It was sad to see them go, with the music fading down a side street.
 I was really enjoying this and after a year of planning and two months of work I didn’t want it to end, but it had to.
 I was so glad I planted the thought in the minds of the crowd to find me a church so I can return.
 My new dream is to do more permanent stained glass window projects like this one, around the world.

 I found some of my fellow residents and returned back to the Sacatar Foundation, where we heated up some lasagna that was left for us by our cook.
 Two more days here then an exciting teaching gig in Argentina.

 Special thanks to the following for supporting this project:

-The Sacatar Foundation, Greg, Archie, Stan, Sharon, Thomas & Anita, Dita & Dave, Fred & Susan, Cousin Midge, Cousin Connie, Bob, James, Jennifer, Seth & Sarah, Fred & Sharon, and HITlights LED, and last but not least my family: Peppy-Jo, Rita, Patty, and Johnny & Annie.
+Peter & Rick & Jean, Lisa, John C., Mann, The Sacatar Foundation, Greg, Archie, Stan, Sharon, Thomas & Anita, Dita & Dave, Shawn & Erinn, Fred & Susan, Cousin Midge, Cousin Connie, Bob, James, Jennifer, Seth & Sarah, Fred & Sharon, HITlights LED, Mary Higgins (for expert advice) and my family: Peppy-Jo, Rita, Patty, and Johnny & Annie.